Supervised machine learning algorithms can best be understood through the lens of the bias-variance trade-off.

 You can see a general trend in the examples above:

-- Parametric or linear machine learning algorithms often have a high bias but a low variance.
+- Linear machine learning algorithms often have a high bias but a low variance.

-- Non-parametric or non-linear machine learning algorithms often have a low bias but a high variance.
+- Nonlinear machine learning algorithms often have a low bias but a high variance.

 The parameterization of machine learning algorithms is often a battle to balance out bias and variance.